 In college, I met a girl who would change my life.
 She was my freshman roommate, randomly selected by the university.
 We became best friends fast but had a small falling out toward the end of the year over a boy and some miscommunication.
 We reconnected the following school year.
 At the end of sophomore year, we realized we wanted to be more than friends.
 This would be our first same-sex relationship and it was terrifying.
 We battled friends, family members, and complete strangers.
 But at the end of the day, it was worth it.
 That woman is now my wife, my best friend, my everything and I couldn't be any happier.
 So at this point, I adamantly referred to myself as a lesbian and definitely overcompensated to prove to people that I was gay.

-We've been together for seven years and married for two.
+We've been together for eight years and married for almost three.
 These past couple years, I truly have came to realize that I am actually pansexual.
 I stopped trying to prove my queerness to everyone around me.
 I am who I am and I am not ashamed of that.
 My wife has also been on a similar journey and she identifies as demisexual.

 Through this life experience, The Fluidity Project was born.
 Your identity can change as you grow.
 I want to focus on this growth.
 I want to empower those young and old and highlight where they're at in their lives and what they've been through.